reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 114: When you are lost, return to basics (Picture 2.9)
 What was the first brute-force password used?
 - At first, you might get lost and overwhelmed by the hundreds of entries that could have your password.
 However, our search narrows when we return to the prior query, filter, and sort entries by date.
-- Go back to our index= "botsv1 query. " Remove the .exe and replace it with "| table _time form_data" to see the needed detail sorted by event time and date.
+- Go back to our index= "botsv1 query.
+"Remove the .exe and replace it with "| table _time form_data" to see the needed detail sorted by event time and date.
 We can head to the earliest date and see the first password attempted.
 - Enter Search: index="botsv1" sourcetype="stream:http" http_method="POST" dest_ip="192.168.250.70" form_data=*username*passwd* | table _time form_data
 - Answer: 12345678